 Henson periodically participates as a volunteer Instructor in the Pilot Proficiency Program at yearly AirVenture events in Oshkosh, Wisconsin through his membership in the National Association of Flight Instructors (NAFI) and the Society of Aviation and Flight Educators (SAFE).

 He has provided flight training, aerial photography services, flown aerobatics, and has flown for a Part 135 air taxi operation in Alaska.
-Traveling to southern Africa, he co-validated his US FAA license and toured several countries there.
+Traveling to southern Africa, he co-validated his US FAA license, rented an airplane, and toured several countries there.
 His flying destinations in the western hemisphere have included landings in every US state except Maine and several flights in single and twin-engine airplanes ranging from Nicaragua to the Arctic Circle.
 Also included in his resume is extensive mountain flying and high-altitude instructional experience in Colorado over the course of 25 years spent there.

 We look forward to flying with you!